borntofrappe/playground/borntofrappe/README.md

 ## TODOS

-- [x] revise new icons to remove defs elements (tea, gaming) and improve syntax

-- [x] consider adjusting the icons with a transform attribute (tea, puzzle)

-- [x] update new section in landing page
+- [x] fix pixel imperfection with pseudo element and wavy pattern

+- [x] fix circle around planet

+- [ ] consider updating App.svelte to tie the styling to classes instead of nth-of-type selectors.
+Declarative.

+- [ ] consider adding the pattern following a media query checking the support of mask-image _or_ -webkit-mask-image.
+Padding/margin changes.
+[Logic in media queries](https://css-tricks.com/logic-in-media-queries/).

+- [ ] revise entire project starting from pages

 - [ ] write copy for the different sections of the landing page

+  - [ ] blog

+  - [ ] codepen

+  - [ ] freecodecamp

+  - [ ] twitter

+  - [ ] github

+  - [x] almost forgot

 ## Index